khanhdq109/WaterSort-Bloxorz-Solver/README.md

 # WaterSort & Bloxorz Solver
-The solvers for Bloxorz and Water Sort problems using DFS, BFS, A* and Genetic Algorithm
+The solvers for Bloxorz and Water Sort problems using DFS, BFS, A* and Genetic Algorithm.

 ## Project structure
 * [Stage](./Stage) 		          : the folder contains input maps for Bloxorz problem